brucelau/mini-mesos-framework/java/README.md

 ```

 #### (playa-mesos) Step 2
-Ssh into the mesos master (from playa-mesos/:
+Ssh into the mesos master (from playa-mesos/):
 ```
 vagrant ssh
 ```

-#### (playa-mesos) Step 3
 Run the framework:
 ```
-$ cd /vagrant
+$ cd /vagrant/
 $ sh mini-mesos-framework/java/src/main/scripts/vagrant_framework 127.0.1.1:5050
 ```
+*Go grab a coffee on the first run as the framework has to pull the image off of Dockerhub.
+When you get a status update to TASK_RUNNING then you're in business.*

+If you exit the framework with a SIGINT/ctrl-c, you should be able to run `$ sudo docker ps -a` to see the exited docker executor. `$ docker logs [container id]` to see if the task ran.

+### Architecture
+To come...
+This vaguely mirrors a [**Marathon**](https://github.com/mesosphere/marathon)/[**Ochopod**](https://github.com/autodesk-cloud/ochopod) setup right now.

 ### Troubleshooting:

 + Anything vagrant/vmbox related: Don't look at me, blame [**play-mesos**](https://github.com/mesosphere/playa-mesos) instead!
 + Framework authentication errors: Make sure you didn't ask for the framework to be authenticated with an AUTHENTICATE=true flag.
+To set up authentication follow mesos instructions [**here**](http://mesos.apache.org/documentation/latest/authentication/).
+This framework will look for AUTHENTICATE, PRINCIPAL, and SECRET env vars.
 + lillio.mok@gmail.com for other inquiries.
 + Everything ships with the generic apache license, by the way.